-Social Mobilisation

 Networks (BLN)

-219,789 SHGs Formed

-2,520,633 Members Enrolled in SHGs

-592

-Cluster Level Networks (CLN) Formed

-60,384

-Members Enrolled in CLN

-29,376 Members Enrolled in Block Level

-118,683

 Women Trained in Financial and

 Digital Literacy

-Gratitude & Resilience for a new world Hand in Hand India | Annual Report 2020-21

-20,302 Access to Government Schemes Block Level Networks (BLN) Formed

-Training

-2,565,491 Women Trained in SHG Management (M1, A & R and M2)

-460,080 Women trained in Business Development (M3 + Other Business Development related training)

-Skill Training

-153,889 Women Trained

-8,756 Youth Trained

-Enterprises

-2,578,531 Family Based Enterprises Created

-Our Resilient Adaptations
+9,948 Access to Government Schemes Training 4,510 41,890 Women Trained in SHG Management Women trained in Business (M1, A & R and M2) Development (M3 + Other Business Development related training) Skill Training 313 1,312 Women Trained Women Enterprise Created 866 Youth Trained Credit Details 2,029 Savings of SHG Members in their Groups 85,334 SHGs Received Loans (in Lakhs) 295,292 SHG Members Received Loans 111,325 Loans Disbursed (in Lakhs) Enterprises 148,090 Family Based Enterprises Created

 The pandemic brought along with it job losses and pushed several of our beneficiaries back into the vicious circle of poverty.
 We adopted new strategies to minimize the impact of the pandemic by diversifying livelihood opportunities, designing new loan products, and facilitating COVID insurance policy for the project beneficiaries.
 Increased use of digital technology was promoted for cross and peer-to-peer learning, and marketing purposes amongst the SHG members.

 SHG North

 Women Empowerment and Advocacy Initiatives

-Our 216 strong Cluster Level Networks (CLN) of over 22,000+ SHG women lobbied extensively with the government officials of Madhya Pradesh for the implementation of better roads, clean and continuous water supply and electricity to improve their community living standards.
+Our 217 strong Cluster Level Networks (CLN) of over 22,000 SHG women lobbied extensively with the government officials of Madhya Pradesh for the implementation of better roads, clean and continuous water supply and electricity to improve their community living standards.
 The CLNs were also a formidable force in organizing market linkages and digital marketing for the enterprise development of women entrepreneurs.

+Peer-to-Peer Counselling

-Peer-to-Peer Counselling The SHG pillar staff of Madhya Pradesh and Rajasthan had open door conversations with our project beneficiaries to constantly keep them motivated in these unprecedented times as many faced anxiety and depression due to increased psychological and economic burden.
+The SHG pillar staff of Madhya Pradesh and Rajasthan had open door conversations with our project beneficiaries to constantly keep them motivated in these unprecedented times as many faced anxiety and depression due to increased psychological and economic burden.
 Issues of cramped homes, job losses, reverse migration, domestic violence, and closure of schools created a terrible impact on the physical and mental health of our SHG women.
 Most women lost their husbands to the effects of the pandemic and had to fill in the footsteps of their husbands as the sole breadwinners of their families.
 They were burdened with multiple responsibilities of house work, child care and livelihoods promotion.
 Hence, mental health counselling provided them a safe space to unwind all their problems and speak their heart out or seek help when needed.